itsdkey/ns-trains/linemen/README.md

 ## Testing
 **CAUTION!** Tests should run a separate 'clean' database.
 To do that please set the `SQLALCHEMY_DATABASE_URI` correctly.
 After that please create an additional database with the "test_" prefix.
-Tests run on a separate configuration which can be found in `src.config.TestingConfig`.
+Tests run on a separate configuration which can be found in `src.configs.TestingConfig`.

 To provide tests we use a library called [pytest](https://docs.pytest.org/en/8.0.x/).
 Feel free to read more about it.